 Sometimes some interesting stories happen around me that I like passing on in this forum.
 I am recounting this Easter story to show that for all the complaining about the youth, I think the world will be in good hands when we old farts finally move on.

-On Ash Wednesday this year, our Church ran its normal activity day (where the kids come and learn about Lent, Ash Wednesday and Easter), and a few other parishes also participated (my wife helps run these).
+On Ash Wednesday this year, our Church ran its typical activity day (where the kids come and learn about Lent, Ash Wednesday and Easter), and a few other parishes also participated (my wife helps run these).

-The kids returned to our Church and our minister got the whole story so he took the young man aside to talk to him about the missing coat.
+The kids returned to our Church, and our minister got the whole story, so he took the young man aside to talk to him about the missing coat.
 When our minister asked the young man if he was upset about the coat going missing, the young man’s only response was, “… at least someone will have a warm coat to wear tonight …”.

 An astounding young man

-Note: I feel I can repeat this story, because our minister spoke about it in his sermon.
+Note: I feel I can repeat this story because our minister spoke about it in his sermon.

 Great story.
 Good to hear that some people still have that kind of decency.
 I don’t know how much that really says about young people as a whole though.
 I think there are a lot less kids with that mindset these days.
 I think it would be a completely different scenario outside of the church group environment.

 I really hope that isn’t the case, and I will try to keep a positive attitude with the younger folks (but I will not be naive either).